webduinoio/webduino-bit-module-led-matrix/README.md

 # webduino-bit-module-led-matrix

-Module for Webduino:bit LED Matrix.
+Module for LED matrix of Webduino:bit.

 ## ⚠️ Note